-The adversarial agent generates phishing emails that closely resemble authentic communications while intentionally avoiding common phishing signatures.
-As illustrated in Figure \ref{fig: model_architecture}, it does this by modifying existing phishing emails, creating new deceptive messages, and iteratively refining them based on feedback from the detection model.
-In parallel, the agent also generates legitimate email variants that subtly mimic phishing traits---without crossing into malicious territory---to further stress-test the system’s ability to make fine-grained distinctions.
-This dual-generation strategy challenges the model from both ends, ensuring robustness even in ambiguous cases.
+The adversarial agent generates phishing emails that resemble authentic communications while avoiding common signatures.
+It modifies existing emails, creates new deceptive variants, and refines them based on model feedback.
+In parallel, it generates legitimate emails that mimic phishing traits—without becoming malicious—to test the model’s ability to make fine-grained distinctions.
+This dual-generation process is intended to improve performance in ambiguous cases.

-This generation process is embedded within an iterative training loop driven by feedback from the detection model.
-Initially, the adversarial agent produces adversarial samples---either crafted phishing emails or perturbed legitimate messages---designed to probe the classifier’s weaknesses.
-These samples are evaluated by the detection model \( f(x; \theta) \), which outputs classification labels and confidence scores.
-If the model misclassifies a sophisticated phishing attempt or incorrectly flags a benign email, the resulting error signal is used to refine the agent’s strategy.
-Practically, this involves tuning transformation parameters and adjusting prompt instructions, forming a continuous loop of improvement.